In the last section we computed a distribution given the data, whereas now we generate individual data points given the distribution.

 \end{eqnarray}\]

-Discrete numbers with equal probability \[\begin{eqnarray}
+Discrete numbers with equal probability, such as a die with \(K\) sides. \[\begin{eqnarray}

-X_{i} &\in& \{1,...N\} \\
+X_{i} &\in& \{1,...K\} \\

-Prob(X_{i} =1) &=& Prob(X_{i} =2) = ... = 1/N\\
+Prob(X_{i} =1) &=& Prob(X_{i} =2) = ... = 1/K\\

 F(x) &=& \begin{cases}